 black mezzo-soprano Grace Bumbry makes her American debut at the White House after a state dinner.

-April 29 The White House honors 49 Nobel Prize winners, prompting JFK to comment upon the "extraordinary collection of talent, of human knowledge that has ever been gathered
+April 29 The White House honors 49 Nobel Prize winners, prompting JFK to comment upon the "most extraordinary collection of talent, of human knowledge that has ever been gathered

 together at the White House with the possible exception of when Thomas Jefferson dined alone."

 May 11 André Malraux, the French Minister of Cultural Affairs, is honored at a White House dinner with entertainment by the famous Stern/Rose/Istomin Trio performing the

 September 11 Mrs. Kennedy unveils Edward Durell Stone's model for the National Cultural Center.

 October 16 The President proclaims November 26 through December 2, 1962, National Cultural Center Week.